By Chris Dubuque….

 MARTEN BOERSMA

 Some number of years ago, I bought a book that catalogued virtually every DS toy that was ever made.
-It is called, Citroën DS in Miniature, written by an old friend, Marten Boersma with help from Marc Hermans.
+It is called, Citroën DS in Miniature, written by an old friend, Marten Boersma.
 This book has over 450 pages and thousands of photos of DS toys and models, listed in alphabetical order by manufacturer.

 I looked through this book to see if I could find this particular model and I did find something similar, but it was not made by any of the toy manufacturers.
 Instead, the manufacturer is listed as Citroën.
 More specifically, the model is listed in the book under the heading: